carpentries-lab/reviews/README.md

 **We are currently piloting our lesson review process, and are commiting only to review lessons by invitation.
 If you have not been invited to submit your lesson to The Carpentries Lab, you may still open an issue to request a review but should expect some delay in the processing of your submission.**

 * To request a review, [open an issue in this repository][new-issue] and respond to the prompts in the _Review submission_  issue template
-* The editor will [assess the submission for fit and overall quality][editor-guide], and assign reviewers.
+* An editor will [assess the submission for fit and overall quality][editor-guide], and assign reviewers.
 * The reviewers will use [The Carpentries checklists and guidelines][reviewer-guide] to provide feedback on the lesson.
 * Once accepted, the lesson will be transfered to [The Carpentries Lab GitHub organization][lab-gh-org], updated to use The Carpentries Lab theme,